ChrisO345/chriso345/README.md

 <h1>About Me</h1>

 <h4>
-  I am an avid programmer who likes to muck around and explore the creative freedom that coding gives me.
+  I am an avid programmer who likes to explore the creative freedom that coding gives me.
+I enjoy coding problems and finding my own unique solutions to them.
 </h4>